linuxhw/hw-probe/README.md

 The app is available in the Snap Store: https://snapcraft.io/hw-probe

 This is a strict snap that runs in a sandbox with limited functionality.

+###### Classic Snap

-It's better to use classic snap (see above) to collect more info about the computer.
+It's better to use [classic snap](https://github.com/linuxhw/hw-probe/releases/download/1.4/hw-probe_1.4-2_amd64.snap) to collect more info about the computer:

-Install app from Store:

-    sudo snap install hw-probe
+    sudo snap install [hw-probe_1.4-2_amd64.snap](https://github.com/linuxhw/hw-probe/releases/download/1.4/hw-probe_1.4-2_amd64.snap) --classic --dangerous

 Connect system interfaces:

     for i in hardware-observe system-observe block-devices log-observe upower-observe physical-memory-observe \
     network-observe raw-usb mount-observe opengl;do sudo snap connect hw-probe:$i :$i; done

-Now you can create computer probes:
+Create computer probes:

     sudo hw-probe -all -upload